Deodat Lawson

-Deodat Lawson was a minister in Salem Village from 1684 to 1688 and is famous for a 10-page pamphlet describing the witchcraft accusations in the early spring of 1692.
+Deodat Lawson was a British American minister in Salem Village from 1684 to 1688 and is famous for a 10-page pamphlet describing the witchcraft accusations during the Salem Witch Trials in the early spring of 1692.
 The pamphlet was billed as "collected by Deodat Lawson" and printed within the year in Boston, Massachusetts.

 Early life and education

 Deodat Lawson was born in Norfolk, England.
 His mother died within a few weeks of his birth.
 He likely received an education near his birthplace.
 One historian compliments Lawson's fine handwriting.
 The work attributed to Lawson displays great erudition but there is no record of his having attended Cambridge, Oxford, or Trinity College.
-It is possible he attended one of the semi-clandestine dissenting academies.
-By 1671, Lawson had travelled to Martha's Vineyard in New England.
+It is possible Lawson attended one of the semi-clandestine dissenting academies.

+By 1671, Lawson had travelled to Martha's Vineyard in the New England Colonies.
 The diarist Samuel Sewall first records him coming to Boston in 1681.
-He was a minister in Salem Village beginning in 1684 when several church members (including Peter Cloyce husband of Sarah Cloyce a woman who would be among the earliest accused in 1692) were sent by the church to get a boat and help him move his belongings up to Salem.
+He was a minister in Salem Village beginning in 1684 when several church members (including Peter Cloyce, husband of Sarah Cloyce a woman who would be among the first accused of witchcraft in 1692) were sent by the church to get a boat and help him move his belongings up to Salem.
 Lawson seems to have never reached mutually agreeable terms in order to be ordained and hold a covenant with the church of Salem Village.
 While at the Village, Lawson's wife and daughter died.
 (This subject would be revisited in 1692, see below.)

-By the spring of 1688, Lawson returned to Boston and he seems to have been something of an itinerant preacher over the next four years.
+By the spring of 1688, Lawson returned to Boston and he seems to have been an itinerant preacher over the next four years.
 In 1690, Lawson re-married to a woman named Deborah Allen.

 Preaching for Andros

 On July 19, 1688, Lawson preached a proclamation day sermon for the Dominion of New England governor Andros, as was reported in a letter to Increase Mather by Samuel Sewall.
 It is not clear if this may have been perceived as something of a betrayal to the Mathers, as Increase Mather had only recently fled to England to avoid prosecution under Andros government.
 In most cases, religious services for Andros were in keeping with the Church of England not that of the Puritans.
 A strange reference to Lawson's preaching sermons for Andros arose later during the witchcraft trials in the deposition of a twelve-year-old accuser in August of 1692.
-This deposition was presented in the trial of Lawson's predecessor George Burroughs with Increase Mather in attendance.
+This deposition was presented in the trial of Lawson's predecessor George Burroughs, with Increase Mather in attendance.